 And on Sunday, we spend some time in a family pub, with children running around and old couples going out for a drink.
 Every time, we were more than welcome.

 They could always find us one more table to sit at and the atmosphere was very relaxed.
-With the weather in Dublin in December, it’s always a good excuse to get out of the rain and into the pub!
+With the Dublin weather in December, it’s always a good excuse to get out of the rain and into the pub!
 Learn all there is to learn about Dublin Pub culture, with amazing Irish whiskeys and pints.

 Here are some other gorgeous photographs of Dublin’s pubs by Jim of nomadicpursuits.com.
 Make sure to check it out to get in the mood.